-Tourists are advised to arrive at the park ahead of their pre-registered schedule to undergo screening and check-in using the government’s Thai Chana app.
-They are also required to observe social distancing rules and wear a mask at all times.
+When visiting national parks, tourists are advised to arrive at the park ahead of their preregistered schedule for screening and checking in with the government’s Thai Chana app.
+It is also important they observe social distancing rules and wear a face mask at all times while in national parks.